Metalefs/chess-in-c-sharp/README.md

 # chess-console

-Emulate a game of chess on console
+Emulate a game of chess in console